m4ttsch/omscs-notes-notes/computer-networks/internet-security.md

 For a system that protects against BGP hijacking attacks with less manual intervention, we need automated ways of mitigation from BGP hijacking attacks.
 The ARTEMIS system uses two automated techniques in mitigating these attacks:

 1. **Prefix deaggregation**: In a BGP attack scenario, the affected network can either contact other networks or it can simply deaggregate the prefixes that were targeted by announcing more specific prefixes of a certain prefix.
-Remember our prior discussion of YouTube’s services being attacked by Pakistan Telecom.
+Remember our prior discussion of YouTube's services being attacked by Pakistan Telecom.
 The targeted prefix was 208.65.153.0/24.
 Within 90 minutes, YouTube started announcing 208.65.153.128/25 and 208.65.153.0/25, thereby counteracting the attack.
 Although the event required a long term solution, an immediate mitigation was required for services to come back online.

 2. **Mitigation with Multiple Origin AS (MOAS)**: Here, the idea is to have third party organizations and service providers do BGP announcements for a given network.
 It is akin to the current model that exists for legitimizing network traffic by third parties that mitigate DDoS attacks.
 When a BGP hijacking event occurs, the following steps occur: